Longtime WA Insurance Commissioner Mike Kreidler will not seek reelection

-Insurance Commissioner Mike Kreidler, who has held the statewide office for more than two decades, announced Monday he would not seek reelection.
+OLYMPIA — Insurance Commissioner Mike Kreidler, who has held the statewide office for more than two decades, announced Monday he would not seek reelection.

 Kreidler’s announcement comes about a year after Gov. Jay Inslee and bipartisan legislative leaders called for his resignation, following accusations from former employees that he used racist slurs and was demeaning or rude toward staff members.